 - If it’s too twisted to separate by hand, finish the process with pruning shears.

 - Remove any wilting or decaying leaves or stems.
 If the roots are too lengthy for the new pots, you can clip them down.

 - Plants should not be exposed to direct sunlight.
-Every few days, check to see if the top inch or two of the potting mix has dried out; if it has, thoroughly water.
+Every few days, check to see if the potting mix’s top inch or two has dried; if it has, thoroughly waters it.

 Propagate Purple Anthurium Via Stem Cuttings

 To grow Anthurium by stem cuttings, you’ll need the actual stalk with two or more nodes – one for roots and another for leaves.